+2.2.1 Climate

-- 13 2.2.1 Climate - 14 The regional climate around Beale AFB is Mediterranean subtropical, created by the base's location in the - interior valley between the coast and Sierra Nevada mountain ranges.
-Because it is located inland from the - Pacific Ocean, the valley experiences hot dry summers and cool wet winters.
-The region effectively has - 17 two seasons: a dry season lasting from May through October and a wet season lasting from November - through April.
+The regional climate around Beale AFB is Mediterranean subtropical, created by the base's location in the interior valley between the coast and Sierra Nevada mountain ranges.
+Because it is located inland from the Pacific Ocean, the valley experiences hot dry summers and cool wet winters.
+The region effectively has two seasons: a dry season lasting from May through October and a wet season lasting from November through April.
 The dry season is characterized by very low precipitation and warm temperatures.
-The wet - 19 season is characterized by sometimes piercing northern winds and gusting southern winds, moderate - 20 precipitation and cool temperatures. - The mean annual precipitation at Beale AFB is 21.9 inches, with almost 95% of all rainfall occurring from - October through April (Beale AFB 2017a).
-Annual precipitation in California fluctuates significantly, with - 23 only seven out of the last 60 years having actual rainfall between 21 and 23 inches.
-This illustrates that the - Mediterranean climate is defined by its variability; averages are seldom hit and should not be expected.
-The - record high at the base is 38.5 inches and the record low is 4.3 inches (Figure 2.2.a).
-Precipitation and - temperature data for winds at Beale AFB are channeled by the topography of the Sacramento Valley, with - 27 the prevailing wind direction at the base being south-southeast.
-The average wind speed is 5 knots, and the - 28 maximum annual gust is 77 knots. - 29 Summer high temperatures can be extreme, reaching as high as 113°F and persisting above 100°F for many - days at a time.
-Winters are mild, with a record low at Beale of 15.9°F. The year-round average high - 31 temperature is 74°F, and the year-round average low temperature is 50°F (Figure 2.2.b).
-July is the hottest - and driest month of the year, with the highest temperature ever recorded at Beale AFB (113°F).
-From May- - October, 100°F days can be experienced, though most occur late June-September.
-The relative humidity is - variable, with the average annual relative humidity being 61%. - 35 Average temperatures and weather patterns at LRS are similar to Beale AFB.
-The average high temperature - in July (normally LRS's hottest month) is 95°F and an average low of 38°F in December and January, - 37 which are LRS's historically coldest months.
+The wet season is characterized by sometimes piercing northern winds and gusting southern winds, moderate precipitation, and cool temperatures.

+The mean annual precipitation at Beale AFB is 21.9 inches, with almost 95% of all rainfall occurring from October through April (Beale AFB 2017a).
+Annual precipitation in California fluctuates significantly, with only seven out of the last 60 years having actual rainfall between 21 and 23 inches.
+This illustrates that the Mediterranean climate is defined by its variability; averages are seldom hit and should not be expected.
+The record high precipitation at the base is 38.5 inches and the record low is 4.3 inches (Figure 2-4).
+Winds at Beale AFB are channeled by the topography of the Sacramento Valley, with the prevailing wind direction at the base being south-southeast.
+The average wind speed is 5 knots, and the maximum annual gust is 77 knots.

+Summer high temperatures can be extreme, reaching as high as 113 °F and persisting above 100 °F for many days at a time.
+Winters are mild, with a record low at Beale of 15.9 °F. The year-round average high temperature is 74 °F, and the year-round average low temperature is 50 °F (Figure 2-5).
+July is the hottest and driest month of the year, with the highest temperature ever recorded at Beale AFB (113 °F).
+From May-October, 100 °F days can be experienced, though most occur late June-September.
+The relative humidity is variable, with the average annual relative humidity being 61%.

+Average temperatures and weather patterns at LRS are similar to Beale AFB.
+The average high temperature in July (normally LRS's hottest month) is 95 °F and an average low of 38 °F in December and January, which are LRS's historically coldest months.
 Total rainfall for the year averages 24.61 inches.

-2 Figure 2.2.a.
-Annual Precipitation Totals Recorded for Beale AFB 1959-2017 (Beale AFB 2017b).
+Figure 2-4.
+Annual precipitation totals recorded for Beale AFB 1959-2017 (Beale AFB 2017b).

-Figure 2.2.b.
-Minimum, Maximum, and Average Annual Temperatures Recorded for Beale AFB 1959-2017 (Beale AFB 2017b).
+Figure 2-5.
+Minimum, maximum, and average annual temperatures recorded for Beale AFB 1959-2017 (Beale AFB 2017b).